Klortho/ZBlocks/README.md

-# ZBlocks
+# znap!

-I've been playing around a little bit with [Snap!](http://snap.berkeley.edu/snapsource/snap.html), and I want to try to write a pure-functional graphics program.
+I've been playing around a little bit with [Snap!](http://snap.berkeley.edu/snapsource/snap.html).
+This is a sandox to try out some ideas for a more functional-programming oriented way of doing graphics and animations.

 # Running the server

-Clone the [`Snap!` repo](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks) into the `snap` subdirectory here, and then enter
+Clone the [`Snap!` repo](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks) into the `snap` subdirectory here, and then enter:

 ```
 ./run-server.sh